wpendl99/.github/profile/essentials/editors/editors.md

 - [Game](https://vim-adventures.com/)
 - `Console` - Type `vimtutor` in your console

-However, the following will walk you through the basics and give you a few important commands to get started.
+Additionally, the following instruction walk you through the basics and give you a few important commands to get started.

 To use VI, open your console and change directory to one that holds some code you want to work on.
 For example, if you wanted to edit `index.html` you would type type: